bencline1/Allpix_GaAs/doc/usermanual/framework.md

 Values are accessed via the configuration object.
-In the following example, the key is a string called `key`, the object is named `config` and the type `TYPE` is a valid type the value should represent.
+In the following example, the key is a string called `key`, the object is named `config` and the type `TYPE` is a valid C++ type the value should represent.
 The values can be accessed via the following methods:

 ``` {.c++ frame="single" framesep="3pt" breaklines="true" tabsize="2" linenos=""}